 Linda J. Demaine, JD, PhD (social psychology), is Professor of Law and Affiliate Professor of Psychology at Arizona State University.
 She is founder and director of ASU's Law and Psychology Graduate Program.
 Before arriving at ASU, Dr. Demaine was a behavioral scientist and policy analyst at RAND, where she led and participated in diverse projects, including an analysis of biotechnology patents and the strategic use of deception and other psychological principles in defense of critical computer networks.
 Dr. Demaine has held an American Psychological Association Congressional Fellowship, through which she worked with the Senate Judiciary Committee on FBI and DOJ oversight, judicial nominations, and legislation.
 She has also held an American Psychological Association Science Policy Fellowship, working with the Central Intelligence Agency's Behavioral Sciences Unit on issues involving cross-cultural persuasion.
 Dr. Demaine's research interests include the empirical analysis of law, legal procedure, and legal decision making; the application of legal and psychological perspectives to social issues; ethical, legal, and social issues deriving from advances in technology; and information campaigns and persuasion.
 University Listing.

-Cyndi Matthews, PhD, LPC-S, NCC is an experienced counseling clinician working in private practice and a counseling professor at the University of North Texas-Dallas.
-Her passion for social justice and advocacy is exemplified in her counseling practice and current research, both of which focus on effective counseling interventions for marginalized populations, such as cult survivors, domestic violence survivors, and LGBT populations.
-Based on her scholarship and clinical expertise she has researched and developed theory for counseling with former second generation adult (SGA) cult recovery survivors.
-Website: www.drcyndimatthews.com Email: email@example.com Phone: (469) 316-7290
+Cyndi Matthews, PhD, LPC-S, NCC, CCTP, is an experienced Counseling Clinician working in private practice and an Associate Professor of Counseling at The Chicago School of Professional Psychology-Dallas Campus (TCSPP).
+Her passion for social justice and advocacy is exemplified in her counseling practice and current research, both of which focus on effective counseling interventions for marginalized populations, such as cult survivors, domestic violence survivors, and LGBTQ+ populations.
+Based on her scholarship and clinical expertise she has researched and developed theory for counseling with former second generation adult (SGA) and multiple generation adult (MGA) cult recovery survivors.
+Dr. Matthews also researches spiritual/religious abuse and the effect on LGBTQ+ individuals.
+Email: email@example.com